 Generally, yes.
 Incontinence is a symptom of several senior dog ailments.
 Some medications can also interfere with normal urinary function.

 How often is too often for a dog to pee?

-Broadly, dogs should be around once every 4-8 hours.
-If they’re peeing every hour, they’re liking drinking too much water, and it may signal an underlying issue.
+Broadly, dogs should urinate once every 4 to 8 hours.
+If they’re peeing every hour, they’re likely drinking too much water, and it may signal an underlying issue.

 How to tell if your dog has a UTI?

 Common UTI symptoms in dogs include frequent urination, difficulty urinating, blood in urine, and excessive licking of the groin area.